ARMmbed/mbed-os-tools/README.md

 +-----------------+----------------------+-------------+-------------+--------------------------------------------------+-----------------+
 ```

-The `--mock` parameter accepts a platform id and a platform name, separated by the `:` character.
-The platform id is the first 4 characters of the `target_id`.
+The `--mock` parameter accepts a platform ID and a platform name, separated by the `:` character.
+The platform ID is the first 4 characters of the `target_id`.
 The platform name is the name you are temporarily assigning to this platform.

 To remove a mocked platform, use the `--mock` parameter again.
 Continuing from the previous example, use `-<platform id>` as the value: